Universes expand like bubbles and collide one with other, what would happen if the bubble bursts out?

-The net of light descended into the world, it washed over the ruins of thousands of cities, now regrown as forests and cave systems, it should have ignored the plants and the beasts but wisps of energy were absorbed while it looked for the kind of signal it was more familiar with: a plea for help, a desire to be saved, a seed of a prayer if those people were still willing to believe in gods.
+The net of light descended into the world, it washed over the ruins of thousands of cities, now regrown as forests and cave systems.
+It should have ignored the plants and the beasts but wisps of energy were absorbed while it looked for the kind of signal it was more familiar with: an intelligence capable of rationalization.

 And then, after everything was done a rain of meteors scorched the land, destroying what was left of the civilization’s ruins.